Axpy

 // repeatTime = 4, mask = 128, 128 elements one repeat, 512 elements total

-// The data types of srcLocal, scalar, and dstLocal are half.
+// srcLocal, scalar, and dstLocal are all of the half data type.

 // dstBlkStride, srcBlkStride = 1, no gap between blocks in one repeat